-Instead, classic or quality toys like wooden toys in good conditions, Barbies in good condition (here’s how you can restore a Barbie doll; you can also make it an awesome gift with a whole bunch of homemade clothes and accessories to go with the doll), Lego (here’s how to clean Lego), Melissa and Doug*, Plan Toys*, HABA* (these are some of the quality toys we have loved – keep an eye out on Gumtree for them!).
+Instead, classic or quality toys like wooden toys in good conditions, Barbies in good condition (here’s how you can restore a Barbie doll; you can also make it an awesome gift with a whole bunch of homemade clothes and accessories to go with the doll), Lego (here’s how to clean Lego), Melissa and Doug, HAPE, and HABA (these are some of the quality toys we have loved – keep an eye out on Gumtree for them!).

 Don’t forget to keep an eye out for second-hand clothes and accessories that would make great dress-up sets, maybe with a little up-cycling!

 Here we come to the re-gifted item.
 The unwanted present from last year that hasn’t even been opened.
 You could really say these items are not even second-hand at all.

 Just be sure not to make the same mistake – buy something your recipient will like so your gift doesn’t get re-gifted!

 Encourage them by getting them the equipment they need at a fraction of the cost of brand new.
-And if you sparks a passion, they can always upgrade their equipment as they progress.
+And if you spark a passion, they can always upgrade their equipment as they progress.

 But if you are sure, second-hand stores, garage sales and eBay are great places to pick up old artworks.
-And who knows, you may be lucky to pick up a genuine collectible stashed at the back of someone’s garage.
+And who knows, you may be lucky to pick up a genuine collectable stashed at the back of someone’s garage.

 Framed scrapbooking paper, wallpaper or fabric can make lovely art, especially when you group more than one frame together.
 Or you could up-cycle the frame into something else, like this serving tray from a picture frame.